- Survey Results

 Requests for more resources

 We do most of our visualization in house with IDL, on serial machines.
 We have begin working with the visualization group for advanced visualization.
 The best addition would be stabilization and increase in capacity of shared file systems to make interoperation between code running machines and analysis easier.
-Added capacity in scratch and other file systems would also be very helpful; we often need to store an analyze large data sets, which often requires special arangement.
+Added capacity in scratch and other file systems would also be very helpful; we often need to store an analyze large data sets, which often requires special arrangement.

 I write my own analysis codes which must be run on the large machines (mainly Bassi) since DaVinci is not large enough.
-I move results from these to local resources where I visualise them and process further.
+I move results from these to local resources where I visualize them and process further.
 I am happy with the situation.
 It would be nice to have a larger post-processing machine though, since post-processing development is quite iterative for me and this doesn't fit with the long queue times on the production machines.

 I think the current way that queues are structured has a very significant and adverse effect on the ability of users to do vis/analysis on NERSC resources.
 The difficulty is that for large data sets, massive computational power is needed for analysis and vis.
 Currently the only way of getting that power is by using the production batch queues on the big machines.
 The problem with this is that it almost entirely eliminates the possibility of doing actual interactive viz and data analysis.
 In one recent set of run we were creating multiple 60 Gb data dumps and needed to run complicated algorithms to analyze the data and then we wanted to do viz.
 The problem is that we either have to run using: